The Golden Sieve

 \begin{proof} We argue by induction on~$n$.
 By assumption, $W_0$ is infinite increasing.
 Assume $W_{n-1}$ is infinite increasing.
 Removing a single value from an infinite increasing sequence yields again an infinite increasing sequence, so $W_n=W_{n-1}\setminus\{d_n\}$ is infinite increasing.
 Consequently, for $n\ge1$ the term $W_{n-1}(n)$ exists and defines the pointer $h_n\in\N$.
 Since $W_{n-1}$ is infinite, its $h_n$-th term also exists, hence $d_n=W_{n-1}(h_n)$ is well-defined. \end{proof}

-\begin{remark}[Position--value feedback and the initial degeneracy] The sieve uses a position--value feedback loop.
+\begin{remark} The sieve uses a position--value feedback loop.
 The pointer $h_n$ is a \emph{value} read at position~$n$, and it is then used as a \emph{position} to select the target $d_n=W_{n-1}(h_n)$.
 Lemma~\ref{lem:well-defined} ensures that all pointers and targets exist for every step $n\ge1$.

 If $w_1=1$ then $h_1=W_0(1)=1$ and the first deletion is degenerate, with $d_1=W_0(h_1)=W_0(1)=1$ (pointer and target coincide).
 For the arithmetic progressions $W_0=a\N+b$ with $a\ge2$, one has $w_1=a+b\ge3$ and this degeneracy never occurs. \end{remark}